-Pythagorean Intonation Pythagorean-Just Intonation Main Features Transitional system.
+Pythagorean Intonation Pythagorean-Just Intonation Main Features problem in Medieval music: Transitional system.
 For Renaissance harmony - good thirds- the modulation scope is very restricted indeed.
 There are reasons to believe this system was rarely if ever used in musical practice.
 Variants Wolf shifts Wolf shifts etc. Our preferred version follows Agricola, Wittenberg (Germany) 1539.
-Comments This tuning method, i.e. tuning by consecutive pure fifths, was known by many cultures (e.g. the Chinese) in very ancient times.
+Comments fifths, was known by many cultures (e.g. the Chinese) in very ancient times.
 This and the "just" intonations, with their many pure intervals, deserved a totally out of proportion attention by theoreticians.
 But musicians knew that too many useful intervals were also thrown hopelessly out of tune.
 Verituner folder Select Historical Just Intonations